 The first is developments in overseas economic activity and prices and in global financial and capital markets.
 Although inflation rates in the United States and Europe are lower than a while ago, inflationary pressure has remained on a global basis.
-In this situation, overseas central banks have continued to raise their policy interest rates.
-On this point, it is expected in the baseline scenario that inflation rates around the world will decline gradually and that overseas economies will continue to grow, albeit at a moderate pace.
-That said, vigilance against the risk of inflation rates staying elevated through wage increases has remained high, mainly in advanced economies.
-In addition, there is concern in global financial and capital markets over whether it is possible to contain inflation and maintain economic growth simultaneously.
-With the continuing impact of policy interest rate hikes, there is also a risk that global financial conditions will tighten further, mainly through adjustments in asset prices, fluctuations in foreign exchange markets, changes in financial institutions' lending positions, and capital outflows from emerging economies, and that this will eventually lead to overseas economies deviating downward from the baseline scenario.
+In this situation, overseas central banks have continued to conduct tight monetary policy.
+On this point, it is expected in the baseline scenario that inflation rates around the world will decline gradually and that overseas economies will continue to grow moderately, albeit with variation across countries and regions.
+That said, there is a risk of inflation rates staying elevated through wage increases, mainly in advanced economies.
+In addition, since the policy interest rate hikes by overseas central banks to date have been rapid, there are high uncertainties over how these hikes will affect their real economies and financial systems with a time lag.
 Taking these risks into account, it is necessary to pay due attention to developments in financial and foreign exchange markets and their impact on Japan's economic activity and prices.
-Meanwhile, regarding the Chinese economy, there are high uncertainties surrounding the future pace of pick-up, as adjustment pressure has remained in the labor and real estate markets.
+Meanwhile, depending on the course of the situation surrounding Ukraine, downward pressure on overseas economies, particularly the euro area, could heighten.
+In addition, regarding the Chinese economy, there are high uncertainties surrounding the future pace of pick-up, as adjustment pressure has remained in the labor and real estate markets.

-The second factor is developments in the situation surrounding Ukraine and the associated developments in prices of commodities, including grains.
-Depending on the course of this situation, downward pressure on overseas economies, particularly the euro area, could heighten.
-In addition, although prices of commodities, including grains, have declined on the whole after reaching their peak around the middle of last year, there are extremely high uncertainties regarding the outlook, such as over geopolitical factors -- particularly the situation surrounding Ukraine -- and the effects of efforts by countries around the world toward addressing climate change.
+The second risk is developments in import prices, particularly those of commodities, including grains.
+Although prices of grains and other commodities had declined on the whole after reaching their peak around the middle of last year, energy prices, such as for crude oil, have risen recently.
+Attention is warranted on the risk that prices of commodities, including grains, will fluctuate significantly due to geopolitical factors, such as those concerning Ukraine and the Middle East.
+Furthermore, in the medium to long term, there are extremely high uncertainties surrounding, for example, efforts by countries around the world toward addressing climate change.
 Given that Japan is an importer of commodities such as energy and grains (e.g., wheat), a rise in these prices due to supply factors puts greater downward pressure on the economy through an increase in import costs, as this rise is not accompanied by an expansion in external demand or an increase in exports.
-It is expected in the baseline scenario that the terms of trade will improve, but if they were to deteriorate again, this could squeeze corporate profits and households' real income and lead business fixed investment and private consumption to deviate downward from the baseline scenario through more cautious spending behavior of firms and households.
-On the other hand, if prices of commodities, including grains, see a clearer downtrend, the economy could deviate upward.
+If the terms of trade were to deteriorate again, this could squeeze corporate profits and households' real income, leading business fixed investment and private consumption to deviate downward from the baseline scenario through more cautious spending behavior of firms and households.
+Moreover, with progress in the pass-through of the rise in import prices to consumer prices, if wage increases were to be limited, this could further strengthen households' defensive attitudes toward spending and push down the economy.
+On the other hand, if prices of commodities, including grains, decline, the economy could deviate upward.

-The third factor considered from a somewhat long-term perspective is firms' and households' medium- to long-term growth expectations.
+The third risk considered from a somewhat long-term perspective is firms' and households' medium- to long-term growth expectations.
 It is expected that factors such as moves toward digitalization, which reflect the experience of COVID-19 and intensifying labor shortages, and progress on efforts with a view to decarbonization and on labor market reform will change Japan's economic structure and people's working styles.
 Furthermore, the heightened geopolitical risks could change the trend of globalization, which has supported the growth of the global economy to date.
 Depending on how firms and households react to these changes, their medium- to long-term growth expectations, the potential growth rate, and the output gap could go either up or down.